Gdlv/trackJR/README.md

 ```
 ![window](figs/plot1.png)

-You can clean the points with the funtcion 'trackJR_clean'.
-Select the points (or region of interest) to solve, in a conservative way, the coordinates of the points.
+You can clean the points with the function `trackJR_clean`.
+Select the points (or region of interest, you can select multiples regions) to solve, in a conservative way, the coordinates of the points.
 This solution put the previous points to "points_in_problem'.
 Also it create an object to understand which points had been corrected.
 ``` r
 newData<-trackJR_clean(graf)
 graf2<-trackJR_ggplot(mypathDirandFile,newData)
 ```
 ![window](figs/plot2.png)

+#3) Analyze the data!

-3) Analize your data creating box or region of interest with the 'trackJR_box'function.
+Analyze your data creating box or region of interest with the `trackJR_box` function.
 Use the function to create boxes where you want, such as "bottom arm" or "upper arm" of an Y-olfactometer.
 ``` r
 trackJR_box(graf2,"box1")
 ```